carriekkim/ceme-website/design-plan/design-journey.md

 > Plan the user interview which you'll use to identify the goals of your site's audience.
 > You may use the interview template below and revise it as much as you desire.

 **User Interview Briefing & Consent:** "Hi, I am a student at Cornell University.
-I'm currently taking a class on web design and for a project, I am designing the website for (TODO: client's name).
+I'm currently taking a class on web design and for a project, I am designing the website for Cornell Eastern Music Ensemble, where their goal is to promote culture through music.
 I'm trying to learn more about the people that might use this site.
 May I ask you a few questions?
 It will take about 10 minutes.
 You are free to quit at any time."

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.

-2. TODO: add your own question
+2. Tell me about the kind of music you listen to and your experience in music.

 3. TODO: add your own question